ShiningData/AWS-Certification/README.md

 # AWS-Certification
 This repository includes documentation, resources, and links for preparation to AWS certifications.

-# AWS Certified Cloud Practiioner
+# AWS Certified Cloud Practioner

 **Question Distribution**